Karlcxu/KarlChoiReviews/_posts/2019-02-06-Mr-Nicholson.md

 ### Overall: 3/5 (Mediocre)

-*Notes: Occasionaly tells jokes, but lessons can (and will) make students fall asleep.
+*Notes: Occasionally tells jokes, but lessons can (and will) make students fall asleep.
 Tries to help you if you need help.
 Is not lenient with DBQ, LEQ, and SAQ grading.*

 *Reviewed on 2/6/2019*